iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin: 20px 0px 20px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Table 1.
 OpenCLIP predictions for classes related to '<a style="color:grey;" href="#the-cat-problem">The Cat Problem</a>'.</div>

 Note that the differences can be both due to OpenCLIP's errors and wrong ground truth labels.
 Nearly a quarter of the images in *"tiger cat"* class are predicted to be tigers, which we trust to be an estimate of the percentage of tigers in the training data of the class.
-Only 6.9% of images are predicted as *"tiger cat"*, highlighting the conceptual overlap with *"tabby, tabby cat"*.
+Only 6.9% of the images are predicted as *"tiger cat"*, highlighting the conceptual overlap with *"tabby, tabby cat"*.

 <div style="display:flex; align-items:center; justify-content: center; margin:20px; font-size:14px;">
     <table style="border-collapse: collapse; text-align: center; border: 0px;">